dozess/git_commands/README.md

 # Github infrastructure setup
 ## Local repository setup

-Initialisation of git in the local development or deployment copy:
+Initialisation of git in the local development or deployment copy:[br] `git init`
-`git init`